 Kindra, raised by her uncle, California

 - Families frequently face obstacles enrolling the children in either public or private health insurance.
 Some states impose restrictive policies that make it difficult to enroll the children in Medicaid.
-Private insurance often requires adoption in order for children to be included on caregivers’ policies.
+Private insurance often requires adoption for children to be included on caregivers’ policies.

 Housing